fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

     ## Number of Groups: 178

 <br/> We see that, indeed, the estimated standard deviation of
-individual errors is lower for developed countries.
+idiosyncratic errors is lower for developed countries.
 Thus, we can use this model instead to construct the prediction interval for France.
 We will use a wild bootstrap to generate new datasets and a residual bootstrap to simulate new observations for France. <br/>